Finally, The Boys season 3 has an official release date

 After what feels like an eternity, The Boys season 3 has finally been given an official release date: June 3, 2022.

-Amazon Studios' TV adaptation of Garth Ennis and Darick Robertson's beloved graphic novels, which has been received with critical acclaim for its two seasons so far, will return to our screens in the summer.
-The Boys (and The Supes) are truly back in town, then.
+Amazon Studios' TV adaptation of Garth Ennis and Darick Robertson's beloved graphic novels, which has received with critical acclaim for its two seasons so far, will return to our screens in the summer.
+So The Boys (and The Supes) will truly be back in town very soon.

 - Invincible season 2: everything we know so far